In Depth Baby Product Reviews Led by a Pediatrician

 How to Pick the Best Breast Pump

-Choosing the right breast pump can be a challenging decision.
-Even if your seasoned friends swear by their favorites, it's essential to recognize that your pumping journey may differ.
-I did not like the pump my sister swore by, and struggled with regular pumping because it hurt.
+Choosing the right breast pump can be challenging.
+It's important to understand that your pumping journey may be different from that of your family and friends.
+I did not like the pump my sister swore by, and wish I'd bought a different model.

 Pick a Type

-Breast pumps fall into two main categories: manual and electric.
-Each type has its own pros, cons, and costs to consider.
-In the following sections, I will explore both types to help you determine which one best meets your unique needs.
-Sometimes, a combination of both is the most practical approach.
+Most breast pumps are either manual or electric.
+Each type has pros, cons, and costs to consider.
+We'll explore both to help you determine which best meets your needs.
+Sometimes, a combination is the most practical approach.

 Manual Pumps

-Manual breast pumps require the user to do the work and only express one breast at a time.
+Manual breast pumps require you to do the work and only express one breast at a time.
 They work by using a flange and a lever that you squeeze and release to create suction.
-These pumps are great for infrequent pumping.
-Manual pumps can be handy for travel, quick relief from engorgement, or to address temporary leaks.
-They are less expensive than electric pumps and are easy to transport.
-You can take them in your purse when you're going out.
+Manual pumps are handy for travel, quick engorgement relief, or to address leaks.
+They are inexpensive, easy to use, clean, and transport.

 A great electric pump like the Spectra S1 Plus can help you pump and move on with life, or potentially boost milk production with more demand.